 After assessing the potential danger, the department put together a remediation action plan for the Urunga antimony contaminated site on the mid-north coast.
 We worked with the Environment Protection Authority and other stakeholders to ensure the project was a success.

-A great destination for locals and visitors to the region, the site has a 150 metre boardwalk allowing people to walk over the wetland and a 450 metre walking track surrounding the park.
+A great destination for locals and visitors to the region, the site has a 150 m boardwalk allowing people to walk over the wetland and a 450 m walking track surrounding the park.
 The remediation effort has resulted in a significant improvement to the water quality of the wetland and a recovery in habitat for wildlife.